premchander-revature/interviewquestions/Spring/Spring MVC.md

 </details>

 ---
-13. What is `REST`?
+13. What is REST?
 Is it protocol dependent?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)